 Time to short sell your home?

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to write off the remainder of the loan.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can get the lender to write off the difference.

-First, determine the true market value of your property.
-An experienced REALTOR®, like Ender & Associates Realty, will be able to give you a realistic idea of what your property should likely sell for based on prior sales of similar houses in the area.
-Watch out for websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, determine the true market value of your home.
+A qualified REALTOR®, like Ender & Associates Realty, will be able to give you a realistic idea of what your home should possibly sell for based on a market analysis.
+Be cautious of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, calculate your closing costs.
-My work in this area has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, find out your closing costs.
+My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.

-Finally, contact your lender and tell them of your situation.
-They may even have a specific team that oversees short sales.
-Ask about their exact procedures.
-Some lenders will be more willing to work with you than others.
+Finally, contact your lender and make them aware of your situation.
+They may even have a specific department that manages short sales.
+Ask about their specific steps.
+Some lenders will be more inclined to work with you than others.
 They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to approve the final sale.
+Your lender will have to agree to the final sale.